-Under Alternative 3, construction related to expanding B-17 would include constructing an administrative building, communication towers, and electronic warfare sites, as well as improving approximately 12 miles of road, installing approximately 18 miles of pipeline, and installing approximately 78 miles of perimeter fencing.
-It is anticipated that construction activities within the proposed B-17 boundary would directly disturb an estimated 226 acres (i.e., less than 1 percent of the range; Table 3.1-12).
+Under Alternative 3, construction related to expanding B-17 would include constructing an administrative building, communication towers, and electronic warfare sites; improving approximately 12 miles of road; installing approximately 18 miles of pipeline; and installing approximately 78 miles of perimeter fencing.
+It is anticipated that construction activities within the proposed B-17 boundary would directly disturb an estimated 215 acres (i.e., far less than 1 percent of the range; Table 3.1-12).
 These activities would directly disturb geological resources by excavating, grading, grubbing, compacting, and clearing soil and vegetation during the construction phase.
 Geotechnical and topographic surveys would be prepared for all construction sites prior to any potential activity implementing Alternative 3.
+These activities, including separate NEPA analyses, would be completed by the appropriate local, state, or federal agencies.

 Modernization Construction Area (acres) Permanent Impact Area (acres) Temporary Impact Area (acres)

 Administrative Building 10 3 8

 Towers 10 10 0

 Electronic Warfare Site 5 5 0

 Perimeter Fence/Gates 190 19 171

+215 37 179